TicketsBot/docs/src/setup/invite.md

 ![Authorize permissions](../img/invite-2.webp)

 Discord will then present you with a screen stating that you've authorised the bot: it's now in your server!

+If you need the bot to be in a language other than English, learn more [here](./languages.md).

-Let's start configuring the bot: [Bot Configuration](./configuration.md)
+If not, let's start configuring the bot: [Bot Configuration](./configuration.md)